What If They Don’t Want My Help? Overcoming Quiet Hesitation in Community Spaces

 Quiet People Don’t Need Fixing; They Need Belonging

-The Flawed Narrative of ‘Fixing’ If you’re a quieter person, you’ve likely experienced a moment when someone—perhaps with the best intentions—tried to ‘help’ by encouraging you to be more outgoing.
+The Flawed Narrative of ‘Fixing’ If you’re a quieter person, you’ve likely experienced a moment when someone, perhaps with the best intentions, tried to ‘help’ by encouraging you to be more outgoing.
 “Just speak up.”
 “Go and talk to people.”
 As if it should be that simple.
-But instead of feeling supported, we’re left feeling as though…
+Instead of feeling supported, we can be left…

 Lowering Our Armour: Gently Releasing Our Shame Shields